programminghistorian/ph-submissions/lessons/sentiment-analysis.md

 compound: -0.3804, neg: 0.093, neu: 0.836, pos: 0.071,
 ```

-<div class="alert alert-warning"> Be careful to use three single quotes to wrap the *message_text* string above.
+<div class="alert alert-warning"> Be careful to use three single quotes to wrap the <em>message_text</em> string above.
 If you use double quotes, the string will end early due to the quotation marks within the text</div>

 *VADER* collects and scores negative, neutral, and positive words and features (and accounts for factors like negation along the way).
 The "neg", "neu", and "pos" values describe the fraction of weighted scores that fall into each category. *VADER* also sums all weighted scores to calculate a "compound" value normalized between -1 and 1; this value attempts to describe the overall affect of the entire text from strongly negative (-1) to strongly positive (1).
 In this case, the *VADER* analysis describes the passage as moderately negative (-0.3804).
 We can think of this value as estimating the overall impression of an average reader when considering the e-mail as a whole, despite some ambiguity and ambivalence along the way.
 Reading the text, I would be inclined to agree with this overall assessment.